mheap/oas-toolkit/README.md

 - Merge multiple OAS documents into a single file
 - Add/patch values in place
-- Remove arbritary keys from the specification
+- Remove arbritrary keys from the specification
 - Remove unused components

 ## Merge